Property tax questions answered in plain English

 In a nutshell, as a higher rate taxpayer with a buy-to-let mortgage, you will pay increasingly more tax because of the changes to mortgage interest tax relief.

-Can you mitigate the effects of these changes?
+Can you mitigate the effects of the mortgage interest tax relief?

 For most people, the answer will be yes, there are ways to invest in property and reduce tax.
 These include transferring ownership to a lower rate taxpaying spouse.
 A very popular strategy is to invest in property as a limited company instead of in your personal name.